The Best Menstrual Cups for a High Cervix

-The JuJu Model 3 was made especially for those who struggle to reach their cup due to a high cervix or long vaginal canal.
+The JuJu Model 3 is made in Australia and has designed especially for those who struggle to reach their cup due to a high cervix or long vaginal canal.
 It has an extra-long body (58mm) and has a total length of 79mm including the stem, which can be trimmed.
 The enhanced grip pattern and grippy stem are also reassuring for those who struggle to reach or get a good grip on their cup!
 One thing to keep in mind with the JuJu 3 is that it is a narrower cup - so if you’re under 30 and have not given birth, or if you consider yourself to have a strong pelvic floor, you should be all good.
 But if you’re over 30, have given birth or think you’ve lost pelvic floor tone, you may need to consider a wider cup.

-The Lily Cup A or Lily Cup B (shown below) are both fantastic choices for those with a high cervix due to their impressive 78mm length!
+The Lily Cup A or Lily Cup B are both fantastic choices for those with a high cervix due to their impressive 78mm length!
 As the Lily Cup has no stem, it’s easy to grip the base, squeeze to release the suction and remove.
 Another thing we love about the Lily Cup is that it has a unique thicker silicone ‘spine’, which makes it easy to roll up to insert and helps it pop open quickly.
 The curved shape is also specially designed to fit the curves of your body comfortably.

-Menstrual cups for a high cervix?
-No problem!
 Check out our full menstrual cup comparison chart for detailed measurements of all the different menstrual cups in stock at Period Shop.